HexShad0w/HexShad0w/README.md

 - **Hexa Keylogger:** A Python program that captures keystrokes and sends them to a Telegram chat via the Bot API.
 - **HexaGrabber:** a Chrome extension designed to quickly grab all URLs from the current page.

-Feel free to try it and send feedback! 😊

 ## 📫 Let's Connect

 - Follow me on [X (formerly Twitter)](https://twitter.com/hexsh1dow) for updates and discussions on cybersecurity.